- About Us

 It is human nature to get distracted in meetings and focus on discussing irrelevant points or even points that everyone agrees on (making the discussion a bit redundant) and this consumes most of the meeting time, leaving the most important topics either rushed through when time has run over or dropped until the next meeting.

 To eliminate these wasteful meeting habits, you need the following:

 A prepared facilitator

 A facilitator needs to put in the time in to plan the meeting.
-During the meeting, keep an eye on the time, encourage participation, ensure there is focus on the priorities (and be brave to park topics that are not priority or where there is agreement).
+During the meeting, keep an eye on the time, encourage participation, ensure there is focus on the priorities (and be brave to park topics that are not priority or where there is an agreement).
 And most importantly, make sure that sustainable agreements are reached.